A Rake's Progress: I – The Heir

 In the first painting, Tom has come into his fortune on the death of his miserly father.
 While the servants mourn, he is measured for new clothes.
-Although he has had a common-law marriage with her, he now rejects the hand of his pregnant fiancée, Sarah Young, whom he had promised to marry (she holds his ring and her mother holds his love letters).
+Although he has had a common-law marriage with her, he now rejects the hand of his pregnant fiancée, Sarah Young, whom he had promised to marry.
+She holds his ring and her mother holds his love letters.
 He pays her off, but she still loves him, as becomes clear in the fourth painting.
-Behind Tom the Administrator of the estate filches a coin from the money bag Tom holds.
-Evidence of the father's miserliness abound: his portrait above the fireplace shows him counting money; symbols of hospitality (a jack and spit) have been locked up at upper right; the coat of arms shows three clamped vises with the motto "Beware"; a half-starved cat reveals the father kept little food in the house, while lack of ashes in the fireplace demonstrates that he spent even less money on wood to heat his home.
+Behind Tom, the administrator of the estate filches a coin from the money bag Tom holds.

+Evidence of the father's miserliness abound: his portrait above the fireplace shows him counting money; symbols of hospitality (a roasting jack and spit) have been locked up at upper right; the coat of arms shows three clamped vises with the motto "Beware"; a half-starved cat reveals the father kept little food in the house, while a lack of ashes in the fireplace demonstrates that he spent even less money on wood to heat his home.

 A servant hanging mourning crepe accidentally uncovers a cache of gold coins.
-The engraving (right), which is reversed left-to-right compared to the painting, shows the father went so far as to resole his shoes with a piece of leather cut from a Bible cover.An account book has an entry of the miser joy of getting rid of a bad shilling.
+The engraving (right), which is reversed left-to-right compared to the painting, shows the father went so far as to resole his shoes with a piece of leather cut from a Bible cover.
+An account book has an entry of the miser's joy of getting rid of a bad shilling.

 II – The Levée

-In the second painting, Tom is at his morning levée in his new London home, attended by musicians and other hangers-on all dressed in expensive costumes.
-Surrounding Tom from left to right: a music master at a harpsichord, who was supposed to represent George Frideric Handel or Nicola Porpora; a fencing master; a quarterstaff instructor; a dancing master with a violin; a landscape gardener, Charles Bridgeman; an ex-soldier offering to be a bodyguard; a bugler of a fox hunt club.
-At lower right is a jockey with a silver trophy showing Toms racehorse "Silly Tom".
-In the background left are more hangers on including a poet; a wig maker and a hat maker.
+In the second painting, Tom is at his morning levée in his new London home, attended by musicians and other hangers-on, all dressed in expensive costumes.
+Surrounding Tom from left to right: a music master at a harpsichord, who was supposed to represent George Frideric Handel or Nicola Porpora; a fencing master; a quarterstaff instructor; a dancing master with a violin; a landscape gardener, Charles Bridgeman; an ex-soldier offering to be a bodyguard; and a bugler of a fox hunt club.

+At lower right is a jockey with a silver trophy showing Tom's racehorse "Silly Tom".
+In the background left are more hangers-on, including a poet, a wig maker and a hat maker.
 The quarterstaff instructor looks disapprovingly on both the fencing and dancing masters.
 Both masters appear to be in the "French" style, which was a subject Hogarth loathed.
 Upon the wall, between paintings of roosters (emblems of cockfighting), there is a painting of the Judgement of Paris.